YubicoLabs/yed-spoke-example/docs/docs/action.md

 ## Output script

 We will now create another script to format the outputs of the action.
-This will ensure that we are able to not only capture data from a successful shipment, but to identify and understand potential errors with our shipment.
+This will ensure that we can capture data from a successful shipment, and to identify and understand potential errors.

 On the left side, in the Action Outline, click the bottom blue **+** button.
 ![Action outline 3](/img/actions_14.png)